 SAFEGUARDING CHILDREN POLICY AND PROCEDURES

-Trained Designated Safeguarding Leads (DSL) for St. George International School & Preschool (SGIS):
+Trained Designated Safeguarding Leads (DSL) for St George International School and Preschool (St. George International School & Preschool):Leo Buckley

 PRINCIPLES OF THE POLICY

-- The Safeguarding Policy for SGIS is the responsibility of the Board, who approve and review the Policy annually.
-The Board member with particular responsibility for Safeguarding is the SGIS CEO.
-The Policy is managed by the Senior DSL, currently the school Principal.
-He will ensure the policy is applied, training given, necessary documents drawn up, detailed records kept, and keep a central record of all reported Safeguarding concerns and action taken.
+- The Safeguarding Policy for St. George International School & Preschool is the responsibility of the Head of School and Governess, who approve and review the policy annually.
+The Policy is implemented by the Senior Designated Safeguarding Leads (DSLs).
+They ensure the policy is applied, training given, necessary documents drawn up, detailed records kept, and keep a central record of all reported Safeguarding concerns and action taken.

-- All personnel at SGIS will abide by the Staff Code of Conduct.
-In accordance with the Code they will always act toward students in a professional, respectful and friendly manner, and always seek to do what is in the student’s best interests.
+- All personnel at St. George International School & Preschool must abide by the Staff Code of Conduct and its measures to ensure a safe and healthy environment for all staff and students.
+In accordance with the Code of Conduct Policy stuff must always act toward students in a professional, respectful and friendly manner, without bias and prejudice while always acting professionally and reacting in a calm manner, even with the most complex of situations.

-- George International School and Preschool and its staff are an important part of the wider safeguarding system for children and other young people.
+- St. George International School and Preschool, and its staff, are an important part of the wider safeguarding system for children and other young people.

 - Safeguarding and promoting the welfare of children is everyone’s responsibility.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all those acting on behalf of SGIS should make sure their approach is child-centred.
+All persons who come into contact with children and their families, and carers, have a role to play in safeguarding children.
+In order to fulfil this responsibility effectively, all those acting on behalf of St. George International School & Preschool should make sure that their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.

 - No single professional can have a full picture of a child’s needs and circumstances.
-If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns and sharing information appropriately by taking prompt action on the concerns by contacting one of school’s Safeguarding Leads or, in their absence, one of their Deputies.
+If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns and sharing information appropriately by taking prompt action on the concerns by contacting one of school’s Safeguarding Leads or in their absence.

 - Safeguarding and promoting the welfare of children is defined for the purposes of this document as: protecting children from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.

-- SGIS will ensure that the environment of the school is one where anyone reporting Safeguarding concerns is assured of a supportive response from the DSLs and Senior Staff, and that any honest mistakes will be accepted as an unavoidable part of an effective Safeguarding process.
+- St. George International School & Preschool will ensure that the environment of the school is one where anyone reporting Safeguarding concerns is assured of a supportive response from the Designated Safeguarding Leads and Senior Staff, and that any honest mistakes will be accepted as an unavoidable part of an effective Safeguarding process.

-The policy is applied in respect of every child/student at SGIS, but concerns must be raised immediately in the following cases as examples:
+The policy is applied in respect of every child/student at St. George International School & Preschool, but concerns must be raised immediately in the following cases as examples:

 - A child who appears to be without supervision or parental care outside of school;